-A consideration of each of the great religions in the context of contemporary society.
+This course provides a consideration of each of the great religions in the context of contemporary society.
 Variations in the structure, organization, and function of the religions are systematically examined.

 RS 118 Christians Divided:Conservative Versus Liberal Battles: 3 semester hours